Providers: how you can make Cosmetic Surgery Safer

 Help make cosmetic surgery safer:

-- Only use surgeons with the right skills and experience to perform cosmetic surgery – later this year we will launch a new certification scheme for surgeons that will allow patients and employers to search for a certified surgeon on the RCS web site.
-Until then we strongly recommend that the surgeon is on the GMC’s specialist register in a relevant specialty and that they work within their area of specialty training.
+- Only use surgeons with the right skills and experience to perform cosmetic surgery – we have launched a new certification scheme for surgeons that allows patients and employers to find a certified surgeon on the RCS web site.
+Before a surgeon has gained certification through our scheme, we strongly recommend that the surgeon is on the GMC’s specialist register in a relevant specialty and that they work within their area of specialty training.

 - Make sure that your surgeons have adequate professional indemnity insurance that covers the cosmetic surgical procedures they undertake.